 The Board of Directors exercises control over the accounting and financial information.
 It reviews and approves the interim and annual financial statements.
-It is supported by the Audit Committee described in section 3 "Corporate governance report" of this document.
+It is supported by the Audit Committee described in paragraph 6.1.2.5 of chapter 6 "Corporate governance" of this document.

-Organisation of the accounting information system
+3.2.1.2 Organisation of the accounting information system